carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

 Additionally, for the third form, if an attribute appearing later in the `arguments` list has a default value, the default value will be supplied in the declaration.
 This works for `BoolAttr`, `StrAttr`, `EnumAttr` for now and the list can grow in the future.
-So if possible, default valued attribute should be placed at the end of the `arguments` list to leverage this feature.
+So if possible, the default-valued attribute should be placed at the end of the `arguments` list to leverage this feature.
 (This behavior is essentially due to C++ function parameter default value placement restrictions.)
 Otherwise, the builder of the third form will still be generated but default values for the attributes not at the end of the `arguments` list will not be supplied in the builder's signature.

-ODS will generate a builder that doesn't require return type specified if
+ODS will generate a builder that doesn't require the return type specified if

 *   Op implements InferTypeOpInterface interface;
 *   All return types are either buildable types or are the same as a given